POINT and COUNTERPOINT:

 Today we will focus on Part two of the “Guided Journal Writing System,” My Guided Journey.
 Watch the Video (above) … for this POINT and COUNTERPOINT perspective on how unresolved traumas leave you broken – stealing your life.

 Traumatic memories hide in the brain and what the trauma caused filters through everything you do in adulthood…i.e. your vision of yourself, emotions, relationships (personal and professional), affecting your decision-making.

-This repressed trauma is hidden by the brain to protect the person from recalling the emotional pain and damage keeping you stuck in a sort of time capsule.
+This repressed trauma is hidden by the brain as the ego relentlessly protects the person from recalling the emotional pain and damage keeping you stuck in a sort of time capsule.

 Traditional psychology and psychiatry methods say that to unearth these traumatic memories, you must return the brain to the same state of consciousness before the memory was encoded with trauma.
 For most people, this occurred in childhood.